 Every store migrating to Zoey needs to start with a fresh website design.
 Zoey’s drag and drop tools make this simple.
 If you’re not ready to hire a web developer to code your website from scratch, it’s easy to start with Zoey’s premade templates and design tools.
 From there, you can add and move elements around to your liking.

 Whether you’re migrating a large store with hundreds of product categories or just need to add a new category here and there, you can do this one of two ways: via spreadsheet upload or manually.
 During a migration, uploading categories is a breeze.
 You can create page names, descriptions, URLs, and more at one time.

 Zoey makes the migration process easy by providing the ability to customize and upload products using spreadsheets.
-There are plenty of existing fields ready to use when uploading products like product name, sku, URL, meta information, visible product description, and more.
+There are plenty of existing fields ready to use when uploading products like product name, SKU (stock keeping unit), URL, meta information, visible product description, and more.
 If you need to add custom fields, you can do that, too.
 This makes both the migration process and adding new products simple and scalable.
 You can also associate every product with one (or more) of your categories using a spreadsheet.

 Creating fresh content is important for any online business.
 You can keep your customers up-to-date with the best ways to use your products using Zoey’s blogging feature.
 It’s easy to create categories, write blog posts, and interlink to your specific products in this area.

 Many B2B eCommerce companies have variable pricing based on each purchase.
 Zoey makes the process simple by allowing customers to add items to a list and then request a quote from your company.
 You can use Zoey’s quoting functionality to accurately quote prices based on your customers’ needs.

 Interview with Joshua O’Connell, VP of Marketing at Zoey